jfasonntag/ViewerDT/README.md

 # ViewerDT
-A small addin for RStudion that improves the data viewer.
+A small add-in for RStudio that improves the data viewer.
 Based on Shiny and datatables